janet-skell/janet-skell/README.md

-# hi, i'm janet
+# 👋 hi, i'm janet

-psychology phd drop-out turned data nerd. i care a lot about people, and i've found that statistics is one of the most powerful tools for understanding them.
+psychology phd drop-out turned data nerd. i care a lot about people, and i've found that statistics is one of the most powerful tools for understanding them

 my interests live at the intersection of: